nes-lab/shepherd/docs/user/hardware.md

 - Pins 13 to 16 (level-translated) are used to program/debug a connected sensor node with SWD, SBW or JTAG.
 This enables support for a wide range of microcontrollers.
 - The header is symmetrical and therefore basically safe to reverse - so errors should not result in broken hardware.

-## Target PCB
+## nRF-Target

 This is shepherds current main target, hosting a nRF52 and MSP430.
+The components and features are:

+- MCU1: nRF52840
+- MCU2: MSP430FR5962, 16 MHz, 128 kB FRAM, 8 kB SRAM, 68 IO, 12 bit DAC
+- shared GPIO, Chip2Chip / SPI, LEDs, I2C RTC
+- over-voltage protection for V_LV (max 3.9V)
+- two debug LEDs with separate supply
+- one self-powered LED to "burn" energy
+- io pins not interfering with RF (nRF PS v1.6 page 578)
+- LEDs / UART similar to Riotee
+- LEDs have minimal impact on pwr-budget
+- nRF uses low voltage mode (PSv1.1 page 61)
+- 3rd possible way for reset (external), beside JTAG and pwr-cycle

 ![target_soldered](../media_recap/target_nRF_FRAM_v1.0_front_with_header.jpg)

+### References

+- [shepherd-targets](https://github.com/orgua/shepherd-targets): contains hardware and software sources for supported targets